MicroEJ/docs/ApplicationDeveloperGuide/limitations.rst

 .. note::

    The term `unlimited` means there is no Architecture specific limitation.
 However, there may be limitations driven by device memory layout.
-   Please refer to your VEE Port specific documentation to get the memory mapping of :ref:`MicroEJ Core Engine sections <core_engine_link>`.
+   Please refer to your VEE Port specific documentation to get the memory mapping of :ref:`Core Engine sections <core_engine_link>`.

 .. list-table:: Architecture Limitations